 There are usually free video editor programs already available and on most computers.
-Programs like Windows Movie Maker and iMovie will get you through the basics but are limited compared to paid-for programmes.

 Adobe Premiere Pro for Windows and Mac is the market leader and costs £17.50 per month.
 Final Cut Pro X is made only for Macs and costs £229 to install.

 These programs require a decent computer to run on as videos take up a lot of memory, so lower-end computers may struggle.
 Part 5 will focus on video editing later in this series.